Tamsin Dearnley is a professional lever harpist and award-winning composer and arranger.

 Music, however, remained a constant, and she has since become a passionate advocate of the versatility of the lever harp.
 She has performed and taught in a variety of (mostly respectable) locations around the world.

-When she was forced to stop playing the harp for several years due to injury, she turned to writing music instead of playing it, and (to her immense surprise) was accepted onto master's degree course to study composition at the University of Edinburgh under Nigel Osborne.
+When she was forced to stop playing the harp for several years due to injury, she turned to writing music instead of playing it, and (to her immense surprise) was accepted onto master's degree course to study composition at the University of Edinburgh under Nigel Osborne and was awarded a distinction.